 The Frick Collection has continued to expand its holdings in the decades following Henry Clay Frick's death in 1919.
-Since then, approximately one-third of the Collection's paintings and several important sculptures and decorative art objects have been acquired.
+Since then, nearly half of the Collection's paintings and several important sculptures and decorative art objects have been acquired.

 One vase, Meissen factory, ca. 1720; the other, a later replacement

 Gilt bronze by Pierre Gouthière after a design by François-Joseph Bélanger, 1782

 Gift of Sidney R. Knafel, 2016